 During Volta’s 15-year tenure with the program, Sacramento State has combined for a 291-191 overall record (.604 winning percentage), a 152-86 mark (.639) in the Big Sky Conference, seven Big Sky Tournament championships, five regular season conference titles and seven NCAA Tournament appearances.

 In fact, over the last 12 years, and every season of Volta’s head coaching tenure, the Hornets have had at least three Big Sky all-academic selections each year, including a program-best eight in 2008.
-Of the team’s six returners for the 2014 season, five had overall grade point averages of at least 3.175.
+Of the team’s 15 returners for the 2015 season, 12 have overall grade point averages of 3.0 or better.

-Impressively, of the 21 student-athletes that have expired their eligibility under Volta, 17 have graduated and three more are on pace to graduate during the 2014-15 academic year.
+In addition, of the 21 student-athletes that have expired their eligibility under Volta, 20 have graduated.

 Over the last few years, the Hornets have shown the ability to play well both offensively and defensively.
 In 2013, Sacramento State’s hitting percentage tied for the program’s second best mark in 17 years as all six starters hit better than .210.
 Prior to that, the 2011 and 2012 squads both finished 13th in the nation in blocks while the 2011 team was the only program in the country to rank among the nation’s top 35 squads in both digs per set (9th) and blocks per set (13th).